Making safe choices this holiday season

 - Jan.
 1: New Years Day (Federal Holiday)

 - Jan.
 7: Orthodox Christmas (Russian, Ukrainian, Eastern European Communities)

-- The best way to protect yourself, your family, and your community is to be fully vaccinated.
-If you are not vaccinated, you more likely to get infected, get seriously ill, and spread the virus to others - including your family and friends.
+- The best way to protect yourself, your family, and your community is to be up-to-date on your COVID-19 vaccines.
+If you are not up-to-date, you are more likely to get infected, get dangerously ill or die, and spread the virus to others - including your family and friends.

 - The vaccine is free for everyone, regardless of immigration status or whether you have health insurance or an ID.

 - People who are fully vaccinated should have a booster to make sure they stay protected.